What to expect for the fall 2021 semester

 Contact tracing & reporting

 CCAD plans to notify, to the best of our ability based on our contact tracing efforts, those in the CCAD community who have had close contact on campus (roommates, direct co-workers, etc.) with a person diagnosed with COVID-19.
 We also plan to notify local public health agencies.
+If an individual either self-identifies or is identified through contact tracing as having had close contact with someone who has tested positive for COVID-19, that individual will need to produce documentation that demonstrates they are fully vaccinated if they wish to avoid mandatory quarantine.
+If they do not or cannot produce documentation, they will be required to quarantine for the 10- or seven-day period, per our current protocols.

 More detailed information can be found in our Return to Campus Plan.
-CCAD will provide weekly updates regarding the number of positive COVID-19 cases identified on campus via email and on CCAD’s public health page.
+CCAD will provide weekly updates regarding the number of positive COVID-19 cases identified on campus via CCAD’s public health page.

 Face masks are currently required for all individuals while indoors on CCAD’s campus if you are outside of your private closed office or residence hall room.
 As of May 26, 2021, masks are no longer required outdoors on campus.
 Those who are not fully vaccinated are expected to maintain social distancing.